Shang-Chi: 2000s and 2010s

+2020s

-In 2020, Shang-Chi starred in a self-titled five issue miniseries written by American Born Chinese author Gene Luen Yang with art by Dike Ruan and Philip Tan.
+In 2020, Shang-Chi starred in a self-titled five-issue miniseries written by American Born Chinese author Gene Luen Yang with art by Dike Ruan and Philip Tan.
 Initially set for a June 2020 release, the first issue was delayed to September due to the COVID-19 pandemic.
 Shang-Chi starred in a new ongoing series by Yang and Ruan in 2021, with Marcus To replacing Ruan by the 9th issue.
-Following the release of the Marvel Cinematic Universe film Shang-Chi and the Legend of the Ten Rings (2021), Yang incorporated several concepts introduced in the film into the comics, including the character Jiang Li as Shang-Chi's real mother, who was based on Shang-Chi's mother Ying Li, (Note: The character's name in the film was initially announced as Jiang Li, even used on licensed products, however, it was changed to Ying Li.) retconning Shang-Chi's white American mother and his mixed-race heritage; the heavenly realm Ta-Lo, which was previously introduced by writers Mark Gruenwald, Ralph Macchio and artist Keith Pollard in Thor #310 (1980); and the Ten Rings weapons.
+Following the release of the 2021 Marvel Cinematic Universe film Shang-Chi and the Legend of the Ten Rings, Yang incorporated several concepts introduced in the film into the comics, including the character Jiang Li as Shang-Chi's real mother, who was based on Shang-Chi's mother Ying Li, (Note: The character's name in the film was initially announced as Jiang Li, even used on licensed products, however, it was changed to Ying Li.) retconning Shang-Chi's white American mother and his mixed-race heritage; the heavenly realm Ta-Lo, which was previously introduced by writers Mark Gruenwald, Ralph Macchio and artist Keith Pollard in Thor #310 (1980); and the Ten Rings weapons.

+Gene Luen Yang wrote a new Shang-Chi series in the 2020s.
-In March 2021, the one-shot The Legend of Shang-Chi was published, by Alyssa Wong (script) and Andie Tong (art).

-In September 2021, Shang-Chi starred in a miniseries made available by the Marvel Unlimited app, the miniseries was written by Alyssa Wong and illustrated by Nathan Stockman.
+In March 2021, the one-shot The Legend of Shang-Chi was published, written by Alyssa Wong and art by Andie Tong.
+Six months later, Shang-Chi starred in a miniseries made available by the Marvel Unlimited app, the miniseries was written by Alyssa Wong and illustrated by Nathan Stockman.
 In July 2022, the ongoing Shang-Chi series was succeeded by a new ongoing series titled Shang-Chi and the Ten Rings, with the previously solicited Shang-Chi #13 being retitled Shang-Chi and the Ten Rings #1.
 Yang's 24-issue run concluded with the one-shot Shang-Chi: Master of the Ten Rings, with Michael YG replacing To on art, in January 2023.
 In October, he starred in the graphic novel Shang-Chi and the Quest for Immortality, which was written and illustrated by Victoria Ying and colored by Ian Herring.

-In December 2023, Shang-Chi starred in a Deadly Hands of Kung Fu revival titled Deadly Hands of Kung Fu: Gang War, a three issue miniseries written by Greg Pak and illustrated by Caio Majado which was part of the "Gang War" crossover event.
+In December 2023, Shang-Chi starred in a Deadly Hands of Kung Fu revival titled Deadly Hands of Kung Fu: Gang War, a three issue miniseries written by Greg Pak and illustrated by Caio Majado which was part of the Gang War crossover event.
 In February 2024, Shang-Chi was added to the team lineup for a new Thunderbolts series, written by Collin Kelly and Jackson Lanzing and illustrated by Geraldo Borges.
 Lanzing explained that Shang-Chi's inclusion to the title was due to the character's spy thriller roots from the Master of Kung Fu series.
 In September 2024, Shang-Chi was featured as a main character in the limited series Avengers Assemble, which was written by Steve Orlando and drawn by Cory Smith.

-In May 2025, it was announced that there will be a new version of Shang-Chi in the new Ultimate Universe.
+In May 2025, it was announced that there would be a new version of Shang-Chi in the new Ultimate Universe.